Cancellations and Withdrawals for Academic Years 2023/2024 (Fall 2023-Spring 2024)

-Undergraduate, exchange, and graduate students living in non-family housing who decide to cancel or withdraw from their residence contract because they have decided to academically withdraw will be eligible to receive a prorated residence credit.
-The residence credit is prorated based on when a student has moved out of housing (belongings removed, and keys returned).
+Undergraduate, exchange, and graduate students who decide to cancel or withdraw from their residence contract because they are academically withdrawing will be eligible to receive a prorated residence fee credit.
+The residence fee credit is prorated based on when a student has completely moved out of Campus Housing (belongings removed, and keys returned).

 If you wish to cancel your contract or withdraw from residence, please submit a withdrawal/cancellation form.

 - Students will remain financially responsible if they decide to leave for reasons outside of “academically withdrawn/deferred/graduating”

 - Any academic reason for cancelling a contract must be reflected and be verifiable on a student’s Quest record

 - When you pay your $500 residence deposit, it is applied as a credit to your Quest account.
 The deposit will offset part of your residence fees when you become fees arranged.
 Students who cancel their contract will see a $500 administrative fee charged to their Quest account.
 The administrative charge ensures that the non-refundable residence deposit is retained by Campus Housing.

 - Students who defer their offer of admission prior to August 1, 2023 are eligible to receive a refund of the residence deposit.
 Eligible students must submit a withdrawal/cancellation form prior to this deadline and select ‘deferral’ as the reason to receive the deposit refund back to the original payment method.